The SHINE Team

 Spring Pride Prom

-Another community need the SHINE Team assessed was the need for queer joy and service to others.
+Another community need the SHINE Team assessed was the longing for queer joy and service to others.
 Times are tough and queer joy is a must.

-To address this need, the Team will be planning a Pride Prom slated for the spring semester.
-More details coming soon!
-Stay tuned!
+To address this need, the Team will be planning annual Pride Prom slated for April!